 Although HIPAA has been in effect for 24 years, confusion remains about some aspects.
 The passing of the HITECH act earlier this year added a few wrinkles and brought this issue back to the forefront.

-Do you know the difference between HIPAA and HITECH or when it started?
+Do you know the difference between HIPAA and HITECH?

 We will lay out the details below to help clarify these laws.
 But the takeaway for medical practices is this: you must know exactly what to do in the event of a patient-information breach.